 What is the variants waterfall?

 The variants waterfall in Broadcast Campaigns is the visual representation of your recipient segments and how they are split.
-Each variant represents a customised campaign.
+Each variant represents a customised campaign (including split tests).

-As you add variants and splits, the segments cascade down and right across the screen, like a waterfall.
+As you add variants, the segments cascade down and right across the screen, like a waterfall.

 How to use the waterfall

 In the Recipients screen, the panel on the left is for setting up your campaign.

 You can define your starting contacts (i.e. the group of customers you wish to send the campaign to) and apply any exclusions.

 Once these parameters are set, it’s fine to simply send your campaigns to these contacts.

 To break down your audience even further, you can use the waterfall feature which allows you to send and report on campaigns for different customer groups within the selected parameters.